- All steel targets must be able to safely stop the projectile being fired at it with minimal deformation to the target surface

 - Area below target must be of appropriate makeup to absorb spall and not redirect it(so no traffic bond, concrete, steel, rocky surfaces, any hardened surface)

-- Eye protection is required while steel is being used
+- Eye protection is recommended while steel is being used

 - Use appropriate steel designed for shooting as a target (EX AR500)